Pointer (computer programming): C

-C++ fully supports C pointers and C typecasting.
-It also supports a new group of typecasting operators to help catch some unintended dangerous casts at compile-time.
-Since C++11, the C++ standard library also provides smart pointers (unique_ptr, shared_ptr and weak_ptr) which can be used in some situations as a safer alternative to primitive C pointers.
-C++ also supports another form of reference, quite different from a pointer, called simply a reference or reference type.

-Pointer arithmetic, that is, the ability to modify a pointer's target address with arithmetic operations (as well as magnitude comparisons), is restricted by the language standard to remain within the bounds of a single array object (or just after it), and will otherwise invoke undefined behavior.
+Pointer arithmetic, that is, the ability to modify a pointer's target address with arithmetic operations (as well as magnitude comparisons), is restricted by the language standard to remain within the bounds of a single array object or just after it, and will otherwise invoke undefined behavior.
 Adding or subtracting from a pointer moves it by a multiple of the size of its datatype.
 For example, adding 1 to a pointer to 4-byte integer values will increment the pointer's pointed-to byte-address by 4.
 This has the effect of incrementing the pointer to point at the next element in a contiguous array of integers—which is often the intended result.
-Pointer arithmetic cannot be performed on void pointers because the void type has no size, and thus the pointed address cannot be added to, although gcc and other compilers will perform byte arithmetic on void* as a non-standard extension, treating it as if it were char*.
+Pointer arithmetic cannot be performed on void pointers because the void type has no size, and thus the pointed address cannot be added to, although gcc and other compilers will perform byte arithmetic on void * as a non-standard extension, treating it as if it were char *.